 Note: Reporting a Death to Social Security

 With electronic death registration, Social Security is automatically notified of the death when the death certificate is filed.
 If you do receive benefits after the death, you must notify your bank and return any checks for the month in which death occurred.
+Please note that you must still apply for survivor’s benefits.

 Burial at a National Cemetery